This Jamaican rice and peas recipe is a delicious side dish that can be paired with almost any protein, such as, oxtail, goat, or chicken dish.

 Many people call it rice and beans because technically kidney beans is an actual bean and not peas.
 However, we West Indians say rice and peas.
 Don’t argue with me lol.
 I think it came about from our broken English, not sure.
-It is not just a Caribbean Dish but many Spanish countries have their own version of this delicious recipe.
+It is not just a Caribbean dish but many Spanish countries have their own version of this delicious recipe.
 Of course, I had to give you lovely people the Traditional Jamaican Rice and Peas Recipe for you to enjoy.

 This Jamaican dish is a delicious side dish that can be paired with almost any protein.
-But it is most commonly paired with Jerk Chicken, Oxtail, Curry Goat and some Stew Chicken.
+But it is most commonly paired with Jerk Chicken, Oxtail, Curry Goat, and some Stew Chicken.

 Many Jamaicans add a piece of ginger and butter, this is totally up to you.
 In this case, I forgot to add ginger.
 If you like you can add a small piece of smashed ginger to the pot when you are soaking or cooking the peas/beans.
 If you would like to add butter please do so after adding the rice.